awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-website-configuration.rst

 #######################################

 .. meta::
-   :description: How to set, retrieve, or delete an S3 bucket's website configuration.
+   :description: How to manage an S3 bucket's website configuration using the AWS SDK for C++.
-   :keywords: AWS for C++ SDK code examples, s3, website, website configuration
+   :keywords: s3

 You can configure an |s3| bucket to behave as a website.
 To do this, you need to set its website configuration.